 Shanghai is the nation’s food epicenter, so don’t miss the street food.
 It’s delicious.
-Some specialties include sheng jian bao (pan fried dumplings), chai pan wonton, cong you bing (scallion pancakes), tofu flower soup, guo tie (pot stickers), stir-fried noodles, kebabs, and man tou (steamed buns).
+Some specialties include sheng jian bao (pan-fried dumplings), chai pan wonton, cong you bing (scallion pancakes), tofu flower soup, guo tie (pot stickers), stir-fried noodles, kebabs, and man tou (steamed buns).
 Spicy, sweet, oily, and pungent, there are so many choices, so be prepared for sensory overload!
-The best thing to do is try a very small sample of a very lot of foodstuffs.
+The best thing to do is to try a very small sample of a very lot of foodstuffs.
+If you’re daring, try the stinky tofu – a Chinese form of fermented tofu that has a strong odor.
 It’s also fun to take a food tour in Shanghai!

 7. Visit the Shanghai Museum.

 Located in the center of Shanghai in People’s Square, Shanghai Museum is considered one of China’s first world-class modern museums.
 It’s filled with more than 120,000 pieces of ancient Chinese paintings, sculptures, furniture, calligraphy, bronze, textiles and coins.
 There are live demonstrations of styles of ancient art-making such as painting and textiles.

 8. Marvel at the acrobat show.

 The classic Shanghai Acrobatic performers are considered amongst the best in the world.
 The show is popular with tourists and sells out fast.
 We were mesmerized by the death-defying feats and spectacular lighting.
 In fact, I was so spellbound, I actually forgot to take photos of some of the acts.
 I don’t remember that ever happening!